Campbell Family of Woodview, Stillorgan

 Kilmurry graveyard.

-7 Lucy Julia Sophia Campbell fourth daughter married Captain Edward S Smyth, 2nd
+7 Lucy Julia Sophia Campbell fourth daughter married Captain Edward Selby Smyth, 2nd

-8 Emily Campbell born circa 1834 married Major Charles David Conygham Ellis, son
+8 Emily Campbell born circa 1834 married Major Charles David Conyngham Ellis, son

-17 Nov 1859.
 The Lord Lieutenant gave away the bride.
-The couple moved to
+The couple moved to Surrey.

 9 Madelaine Caroline Frances Eden Campbell sixth daughter born circa 1836 married

 Stillorgan Parish Church on 16 Oct 1860.
-The Lord Lieutenant gave away the bride.
+The Lord Lieutenant gave the bride away.

 Percy died 13 Mar 1911 and Madelaine died at Babraham in Cambridgeshire, the home